Clyde2034/Android-Studio_Map-With-Direction/README.md

 # Android-Studio_MapWithDirection
-This project is draw the polyline path betwenn two points in Google Map.
+This project is draw the polyline path between two points in Google Map.

 >API Require
 >